 About Justin Welby

-His father’s family were German Jewish immigrants who moved to England to escape anti-Semitism in the late 19th century, and integrated quickly.
+The man he believed to be his biological father, Gavin Welby, was born to German Jewish immigrants who moved to England to escape anti-Semitism in the late 19th century, and integrated quickly.
+In 2016, Archbishop Justin discovered that his biological father is not Gavin Welby but, in fact, the late Sir Anthony Montague Browne.
 His British ancestors, on his mother’s side, include several clergymen.

 He took a theology degree at St John’s College, Durham, in which he focused on ethics – particularly in business.
 He has since published articles on ethics, international finance and reconciliation.
 His booklet, ‘Can Companies Sin?’, drawing on his experience in the oil industry, evolved from his dissertation at theological college.
 He has frequently said that the Roman Catholic approach to Christian social teaching, beginning with the encyclical of Leo XIII's Rerum Novarum, up to Pope Benedict XVI's Caritas Veritate, has greatly influenced his social thinking.